developer-zebra/developer-zebra-site/src/mx/personaldictionarymgr/index.md

 ---
-title: Personal Dictionary Manager
+title: Personal Dictionary
-description: The Personal Dictionary Manager adds to and deletes from the custom word repository on the device.
+description: The Personal Dictionary CSP is used to administer the words and phrases in the custom word repository on the device.
 layout: csp-detail.html
 mxversions:
   - text: MX 4.2